Edwards, Haarms team up to lead No. 12 Purdue past Penn St.

 STAT PACK

 Penn State: Stevens also had six rebounds and eight turnovers. ...
-Rasir Bolton had 17 points and Myles Dread scored 10. ...
+Myles Dread scored 10 points and was the only other Penn State player in double figures. ...
 The Nittany Lions were 5 of 24 on 3s, including 0 of 9 in the second half. ...
-Harrar and Mike Watkins each fouled out.
-Stevens and Reaves each had four fouls.
+John Harrar and Mike Watkins each fouled out.
+Stevens and Reaves also finished the game with four fouls.

-Purdue: Haarms also had six rebounds and two blocks. ...
+Purdue: Haarms made only his second start since Dec.
+16 and had six rebounds and two blocks. ...
 Edwards finished with seven turnovers. ...
-Grady Eifert had seven points and eight rebounds.
-Eastern had four steals. ...
-The Boilermakers have won 15 consecutive home games.
+Grady Eifert had seven points and eight rebounds, while Eastern had four steals. ...
+The Boilermakers have won 15 consecutive home games. ...
+Former Purdue star E’Twaun Moore was honored at halftime with his own bobblehead.
+Moore plays for the NBA’s New Orleans Pelicans.

 UP NEXT